 Continue to reward with treats for successful frisbee returns if necessary.
 Once your dog has “mastered” a certain distance, you can try increasing it again.
 The more times you and your dog go through this process of practice, the more frisbee will become a game instead of a training exercise.

-Frisbee can be a great game for your dog and a fantastic bonding activity for you both.
+Frisbee is one of the classic outdoor games to play with your dog.
+It can be a great game for your dog and a fantastic bonding activity for you both.
 With these tips on how to teach your dog to play frisbee, you can teach your dog a fun new game you both will enjoy!